British Airways grounds nearly all flights as pilots strike

-LONDON, UK — British Airways says it has had to cancel almost all flights as a result of a pilots' 48-hour strike over pay.
+LONDON, UK — British Airways said Monday it has canceled almost all its flights for 48 hours, affecting as many as 195,000 travelers, due to a strike by pilots over pay.

-In a statement Monday, the airline said it had "no way of predicting how many (pilots) would come to work or which aircraft they are qualified to fly."
+The U.K.'s flagship carrier said in a statement that it had "no way of predicting how many (pilots) would come to work or which aircraft they are qualified to fly."

-As a result, it said it had "no option but to cancel nearly 100%" of its flights.
+As a result, it said it had "no option but to cancel nearly 100%" of its flights for the duration of the strike.

-BA said it stands ready to return to talks with pilots' union Balpa and that it is offering affected customers full refunds or the option to rebook.

 RELATED: United Airlines crew surprises mom they helped through child’s mid-air meltdown